2×4 Appliance in Children

 Contents

 When it comes to your child’s smile, early orthodontic care can prevent many future problems.
 Sometimes, children may develop issues like crooked front teeth, a crossbite, or spacing problems even before all their permanent teeth have erupted.
-In such cases, orthodontists may recommend a simple approach called the 2×4 appliance.
+In such cases, orthodontists may recommend a simple approach called the 2×4 appliance in Children.

 Though it sounds technical, the 2×4 appliance is one of the most effective tools for early correction of dental issues in kids.
 Let’s break it down.